 Despite the COVID-19 pandemic and the cancellation of face-to-face classes, ACEN continuously supports schools, host communities, and partner organizations that support the plight of Filipino learners.
 Over ₱3 million was provided to support scholarships, procurement of school supplies to print modules, and support efforts of Brigadang Ayala Eskwela initiatives.

 We also provide training and seminars to our host communities to introduce the concept of renewable energy, disaster resiliency, agroforestry, circular economy, biodiversity protection, rehabilitation, and conservation.
 As part of the One Ayala ecosystem, ACEN, in collaboration with Ayala Community for Social Impact, ensures inclusive and quality education by empowering teachers and learners with accessible digital content on STEM (Science, Technology, Engineering, and Mathematics) education.

 We prioritized the rehabilitation of damaged schools affected by Typhoon Odette (Rai) within our host communities in Bais City, Negros Oriental.
-We also helped rehabilitate in the rehabilitation of 32 damaged classrooms to benefit 2,451 students have benefited.
+We also helped in the rehabilitation of 32 damaged classrooms to the benefit of 2,451 students.